 The Associated Press Stylebook (AP style) says that animals with names should be referred to as who, while animals without names should be referred to as that or which.1

 Sir Snuffles, the terrier who saved the drowning baby, was given an award for bravery.

 The bald eagles that arrive every winter always draw a crowd.

 The turtle, which lives in the backyard, enjoys sunbathing on the patio.

-In contrast, the Publication Manual of the American Psychological Association (APA style) and The Chicago Manual of Style (Chicago style) both say that animals should be referred to as that or which, and neither offers an exemption for named animals (not even for Sir Snuffles).2
+In contrast to AP style, the Publication Manual of the American Psychological Association (APA style) and The Chicago Manual of Style (Chicago style) both say that animals should be referred to as that or which, and neither offers an exemption for named animals.2

-Some animal lovers may be disheartened by the fact that the guidebooks mentioned above do show a strong preference for reserving who for humans; however, if your content isn’t guidebook specific, you can still confidently use the relative pronoun who when referencing animals—because Merriam-Webster’s Collegiate Dictionary says you can!
-3 Yes, Merriam-Webster’s third entry for who mentions animals and includes a canine example.
+Some animal lovers may be disheartened by the fact that the style guides mentioned above show a strong preference to reserve who for humans.
+However, if you aren’t following a specific style guide for work, school, or publishing purposes, you can still confidently use the relative pronoun who when referencing animals—because Merriam-Webster’s Collegiate Dictionary says you can.3 Yes, Merriam-Webster’s third entry for who mentions animals and includes a canine example.
 Go, dogs!
-And cats . . . and turtles . . . and eagles . . . and bears . . .
+And cats…and turtles…and eagles…and bears…

 (Nevertheless, cautious writers and editors should note that our other primary dictionaries for American English, Webster’s New World College Dictionary and The American Heritage Dictionary of the English Language, don’t extend the use of who to animals.4)

 - The Associated Press Stylebook 2020–2022 (New York: Associated Press, 2020) 294, 326.